bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-27-horse-boy-relaxed-screening.md

 pdf: '2021-07-27-horse-boy-relaxed-screening.pdf'
 ---

+**Before the film we will screen a short pre-recorded discussion between Rupert Isaacson (Producer/narrator) and Benjamin Brown, series curator.**

 Reaching the end of their tether, Texas couple Rupert and Kristin whisk their troublesome four-year-old autistic son Rowan across the world in a desperate bid to restore balance to their disorderly lives.
 A film where nature’s limitless healing properties are foregrounded, the Outer Mongolian steppes serve as the perfect, Zen backdrop for an emotional, near transcendental rite of passage for the family.

 <img style="float: left;" src="/img/horse-boy-01.jpg">